composer/composer/doc/06-config.md

 more](articles/troubleshooting.md#api-rate-limit-and-oauth-tokens) on how to get an OAuth token for GitHub.

+## gitlab-oauth

+A list of domain names and oauth keys.
+For example using `{"gitlab.com":
+"oauthtoken"}` as the value of this option will use `oauthtoken` to access private repositories on gitlab.

+## disable-tls

+Defaults to `false`.
+If set to true all HTTPS URLs will be tried with HTTP instead and no network level encryption is performed.
+Enabling this is a security risk and is NOT recommended.
+The better way is to enable the php_openssl extension in php.ini.

+## cafile

+A way to set the path to the openssl CA file.
+In PHP 5.6+ you should rather set this via openssl.cafile in php.ini, although PHP 5.6+ should be able to detect your system CA file automatically.

 ## http-basic

 A list of domain names and username/passwords to authenticate against them.
 For